In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 - Don’t underestimate the critical importance that flashcards can play in your studies and revision.
 That’s especially true for flashcards that use spaced repetition.

 - Consider using mnemonics to help enhance your memory as a way to remember themes that you know you will come across in the exams.
 Both spaced repetition flashcards and mnemonics systems are available over at Trainer Academy.

-- For questions that you struggle with, take the time to review those sections of the coursework in more detail.
+- For questions you struggle with, take the time to review those coursework sections in more detail.